ErickRz21/ErickRz21/README.md

 # 🏂 Erick Ruiz

 ## 🤷🏼 About Me
-Student of computer systems engineering.
-I consider myself as a responsalbe and cautious person, capable of working with a team.
-Looking for an internship to learn more about the field.
+I'm a student currently pursuing a bachelors degree in computer systems engineering, currently i try to learn about newer technologies to put myself into date with current jobships.

 ## 🧰 Languages and tools